mneuhaus/Beard/Readme.md

 If you know Famelo.Gerrit, the TYPO3.Flow package you might think this is already covered by that, which is true.
 Actually this tool is an evolution of Famelo.Gerrit, which i choose to make standalone.
 Main pro's to make it standalone are:

-- it works even with completely broken TYPO3.Flow project/installations
+- it works even with completely broken Flow project/installations
 - you can use it for almost any kind of project

 And just one more thing. "beard patch" will look and process your old "gerrit.json" for now as well :)